About XenTek Limited

 Finding a solution

 Originally the reading and writing of Microsoft project files were performed by Microsoft’s own Interop assemblies.
-This is fine for organizations that are hosting the website internally; however, Microsoft licensing prevents this from being used on public-facing websites.
+It was fine for organizations that were hosting the website internally.
+However, Microsoft licensing prevented this from being used on public-facing websites.

-A decision was made to use MPXJ, an open-source library that enables reading of Microsoft Project files.
-Unfortunately, this tool would sometimes read Microsoft Project 2013 files incorrectly; this has affected our first customer extensively and is not an acceptable solution.
+In a subsequent attempt, a decision was made to use MPXJ, which is an open-source library that enabled the reading of Microsoft Project files.
+Unfortunately, this tool sometimes had issues reading Microsoft Project 2013 files.
+The incorrect reading of the file affected our first customer extensively and was not an acceptable solution.

-Aspose.Tasks was trialed to see if it could read and write all of the project files currently available.
+Later on, Aspose.Tasks for .NET was trialed to see if it could read and write all of the project files accurately.
 A free trial reduced financial risk enabling a full POC to be performed.
 The following criteria were measured to determine the suitability of the product: